yuanyuanqiao/yuanyuanqiao.github.io/project.md

     - Has been deployed in a city in China

 #### Monitoring system for cloud computing platform, 11/2012 - 07/2015
+- My Role: working on system architecture and UI design
 - Tasks:
     - Monitor the status of equipments, machines, hardwares, softwares, systems and tools in the cloud platform in real time
     - Develop a visual interface for presenting current status and alarm, and executing commend